remco138/ocrmangareaderforandroid/readme.txt

 ✓ Don't add a space when exporting to ankidroid, this breaks anki(droid)'s nice furigana feature ✗ Improve gradle support (doesn't seem to want to build a release apk without disabling lintVitalRelease) ✗ Decouple edits made to library "tess-two" (with decorator pattern).
-Would make updating tess-two a breeze ✗ Pull vocab audio from jpod101
+Would make updating tess-two a breeze ✗ Use newer AnkiDroid API if available.
+Necessary for adding more than 2 fields ✗ Pull vocab audio from jpod101
    ✗ Also include vocab audio when exporting vocab to an anki card ✗ Somehow integrate with J-J dictionary Sanseido